 - Find out "What Goes Where" and choose the right bin next time you need to throw stuff away.

 - At SU, 50% of our waste is actually compostable, 13% is recyclable (2018 data).
 We can do better!
 Support SU's goal to divert 90% of its waste from the landfill by 2025.
-Check out these Tips for a Zero Waste Day at SU.
-And watch this video to learn cheap and easy ways to reduce your waste and more towards a zero waste lifestyle.
+Watch this video to learn cheap and easy ways to reduce your waste and work towards a zero waste lifestyle.

 - How much plastic do you consume?
 Plastic is omnipresent in our lives- in the clothes we wear, the electronics we use, and our built environment.
 Use this tool by the Earth Day Network to calculate your personal plastic consumption, create your personal plastic plan, and track your progress.
 Here are 11 easy ways to reduce your plastic waste.